Chapter 0:

 Kaede collapsed to his knees, then slammed onto his side as his vision blurred, but he could still make out the expression his supposed childhood friend, now supposed serial killer, made as she bent down next to him, looming over like a lion watching its prey.

 “You were my most precious kill.
 You’re so smart, yet you never knew I was a killer.
-That shows that my shell is denser than yours.
-My mask conceals my true nature than yours.
+That just goes to show that my shell is denser than yours.
+My mask conceals my true nature more than yours.
 That’s why you’re my final one.
 My cycle is finished.”

-My life was cut short by the one person I thought I could trust the most.
+My life was cut short by the one person I thought I could trust.
 Just goes to show that trusting people is a fruitless endeavor.
 Has my life had any meaning?
 I was physically and mentally abused in a house that I could not call home, run by a mother who I know didn’t love me.

 They say all good things come to an end, but there was not a single good thing about these eighteen years.
 I ruined relationships in pursuit of remaining the same.
 I was afraid of change, and thus, fearful of others.
-My shell was my defense, protecting me from anything.
+My shell was my defense against anything.

-It worked.
-I began feeling numb.
-I was feeling just a little bit happy that nothing negatively affected me, but that applied to the things that used to make me truly happy as well.
+It worked; I began feeling numb.
+I was happy that nothing negatively affected me, but that also applied to the things that used to make me truly happy.

 Please sign in to leave a comment.